St Francis' College, Letchworth: History

-The Theatre and Gymnasium were built in 1924 at the same time as the northern part of Middle School and again the foundation stone was laid by the, later, Dr Annie Besant.
-The Theatre has seating for 330 although the originally capacity was 600.
-Originally it was intended to be an Assembly Hall, but at the eleventh hour the design was altered to add a fly tower and create a theatre.
+The theatre and gymnasium were built in 1924 at the same time as the northern part of middle school and again the foundation stone was laid by the, later, Dr Annie Besant.
+The theatre has seating for 330 although the originally capacity was 600.
+Originally it was intended to be an assembly hall, but at the eleventh hour the design was altered to add a fly tower and create a theatre.
 The statue of St Francis, above the entrance, was added in 1937.
-Well known in its heyday (Olivier is believed to have made his first stage appearance here, as a babe-in-arms) the Theatre became dilapidated in the 1980s, but the auditorium and stage were refurbished in 2001/02 with further improvements to the foyer and other areas in 2003/04.
-The Prep.
-Department Building, a two-storey brick building with basement, was constructed in the 1940s with an extension in the late 1960s.
+Well known in its heyday (Olivier is believed to have made his first stage appearance here, as a babe-in-arms) the theatre became dilapidated in the 1980s, but the auditorium and stage were refurbished in 2001/02 with further improvements to the foyer and other areas in 2003/04.
+The prep. department building, a two-storey brick building with basement, was constructed in the 1940s with an extension in the late 1960s.

 On-site recreation and sporting facilities include a 20-metre indoor heated swimming pool built in the early 1970s, five tarmac tennis/netball courts, a sports field and adjacent grassed sports/playing area.
-Kindergarten is provided, to the north of the Broadway Building, with an all-weather play area extending into an enclosed garden.
-The Upper Prep pupils have access to a grassed area known as the Loggia garden south of their classrooms in Middle School.
+The prep school is provided, to the north of the Broadway building, in a modern and separate building, with an all-weather play area extending into an enclosed garden.

-In 2022, the College joined the Inspired Learning Group and appointed James Nichols as Head, formerly the Deputy Head, to lead the College in the next stages of its journey.